Skip to content Skip to footer

 Yes!
 Lateral hires will receive their salary starting the first day of work and through the entire training process.
 In addition, the academy, uniforms, and equipment are paid for by the agency.
 Click the link here to see the most current salary rates

 The duration of the lateral academy is tailored around experience level.
-Once hired, laterals will complete a minimum of four weeks of training at the academy, followed by a four-week coaching trip with a field training officer.
+Once hired, laterals will complete a minimum of five weeks of training at the academy, followed by a four-week coaching trip with a field training officer.
 Out-of-state hires will complete an additional two-week equivalency course focused on Washington State laws.
 Depending on a hire’s experience and credentials, the academy training could be extended to ensure all necessary credentials are completed.

 Out-of-state peace officers must complete an additional two-week Washington state equivalency course provided by the WSP to obtain a Washington state peace officer certification.